This document provides a listing of trademarks of The Apache

 The ASF owns the following registered trademarks for our Apache Tajo® software:

-The ASF owns the following registered or applied for trademarks for our Apache Tez® software:
+The ASF owns the following registered trademarks for our Apache Tez® software:

 The ASF owns the following registered or applied for trademarks for our Apache Tomcat® software:

 This is a library of Ant tasks that help developing .NET software.
 It includes the "old" .NET tasks like a C# compiler task but also comes with support for NUnit testing or running the popular NAnt or MSBuild build tools.